-- 47. Every regulated financial institution shall submit to the Bank of Ghana before it appoints a key management personnel, a comprehensive report on the due diligence conducted on nominees pencilled for appointment as key management personnel.
-This submission shall be made in conjunction with the dictates of Section 60 of Act 930. - 48.
-Where a director or key management personnel associated with the management of an institution whose licence has been revoked by the Bank of Ghana is to be appointed by a regulated financial institution, the Bank of Ghana may exercise its discretion on whether to approve such appointment after hearing representations made by the appointee.
+- 33. Every Regulated Financial Institution shall submit to the Bank of Ghana before it appoints a Key Management Personnel, a comprehensive report on the due diligence conducted on proposed nominees as Key Management Personnel.
+This submission shall be made in conjunction with the requirements under of Section 60 of Act 930. - 34.
+Where a director or Key Management Personnel associated with the management of an institution whose licence has been revoked by the

+Bank of Ghana is to be appointed by a Regulated Financial Institution, the Bank of Ghana may exercise its discretion on whether to approve such appointment after hearing representations made by the appointee.